IdentityServer/Documentation/docs/configuration/identityProviders.md

 IdentityServer supports authentication using external identity providers.
 The external authentication mechanism must be encapsulated in a Katana authentication middleware.

-Katana itself ships with middleware for Google, Facebook, Twitter, Microsoft Accounts, WS-Federation and OpenID Connect - but there are also community developed middlewares (including Yahoo, LinedIn, and SAML2p).
+Katana itself ships with middleware for Google, Facebook, Twitter, Microsoft Accounts, WS-Federation and OpenID Connect - but there are also community developed middlewares (including Yahoo, LinkedIn, and SAML2p).
 See [here for a list of options](../resources/externalAuthentication.html).

 To configure the middleware for the external providers, add a method to your project that accepts an `IAppBuilder` and a `string` as parameters.